 In our own state-of-the-art facility, CGT Global performs extensive lab work to test and purify the donated samples so that researchers can use them.
 Sometimes this requires isolating cells, which is a complex process.

-When CGT Global has been able to successfully prepare the samples, we ship them to scientists and researchers around the world relying on the cells of the human blood system to find new ways to treat and cure disease.
+When CGT Clinics has been able to successfully prepare the samples, we ship them to scientists and researchers around the world relying on the cells of the human blood system to find new ways to treat and cure disease.

 Donations are used for research purposes only.

 All donors must be free of infectious diseases.
 We’ll take a small blood draw at your initial visit and test it and confirm.

 - Over 18 and under 55 years of age